-Other anecdotal evidence of WYD's impact that I have found significant includes the following:
+Other anecdotal evidence of WYD's impact that I have found significant includes the following: Regular youth events in 1. the first half of 2009 reported significantly larger numbers of new people (that is, people who had not attended that event on previous occasions).

-- 1. Regular youth events in the first half of 2009 reported significantly larger numbers of new people (that is, people who had not attended that event on previous occasions). - 2.
-There are many more events for young people to choose from, and many more parish initiatives in the wake of World Youth Day.
+There are many more 2. events for young people to choose from, and many more parish initiatives in the wake of World Youth Day.
 See Facebook for more information!

-Seeds of WYD are just starting to appear
+starting to appear

-3. Youth ministry training and catechesis experiences have produced extraordinary responses from young people.
-One Archdiocese's annual youth ministry training program grew from 30 participants in previous years to 200 participants this year.
+Youth ministry training and catechesis experiences have produced extraordinary responses from young people.
+Archdiocese's annual youth ministry training program grew from 30 participants in previous years to 200 participants this year.

-4. Older parishioners wherever I go continually speak to me of the impact of Days in the Diocese on them - the hope and encouragement that it offered.
-Significantly, many of those who volunteered for different events speak of it as an extraordinary experience of community and vitality.
+ever I go continually speak to me of the impact of Days in the Diocese on them - the hope and encouragement that it offered.
+Significantly, many of those who speak of it as an extraordinary experience of community and vitality.